Hockey Night in Canada: Game 2

-Game 2 was followed on the CBC from 2000–01 to 2014–15 by After Hours, a post-game show hosted by Oake and DeBrusk from the game's arena.
+Game 2 was followed on the CBC from 2000–01 to 2013–14 by After Hours, a post-game show hosted by Oake and DeBrusk from the game's arena.
 The program featured a wrap-up of the night's games and a lengthy interview with (and viewer questions to) a player or coach, usually from one of the game's teams.
-After Hours was revived for 2016–17, and is shown on Sportsnet and the CBC.
+There were rare instances that CBC split two games regionally, in this window; this resulted most viewers seeing a game from Canadian venue (also serving as the site of After Hours for that telecast), while select others saw a game from an American venue.
+If CBC regionalized games at the 10 pm ET window, they could either air only two games nationally (1, 2 or 3 pm and 7 pm ET) or regionalize both of them at the 7 pm ET window (Game 1).
+After Hours was revived for 2016–17, and was shown on Sportsnet and the CBC.

-Only on rare occasions has HNIC broadcast regular-season games involving two U.S.-based teams, and this has usually been due to exceptional circumstances.
-Special occasions have included Wayne Gretzky's final game in 1999 (which actually took place on a Sunday afternoon), the retirement of Steve Yzerman's jersey in 2007, Sidney Crosby's comeback game in Pittsburgh against the New York Islanders in 2011, and early editions of the league's major outdoor games (such as the Winter Classic).
-However, due to their decline in popularity, outdoor games are no longer shown on the CBC or branded HNIC unless a Canadian team is involved.
+Only on rare occasions did HNIC broadcast regular-season games involving two U.S.-based teams, and this was usually due to exceptional circumstances.
+Special occasions included Wayne Gretzky's final game in 1999 (which actually took place on a Sunday afternoon), the retirement of Steve Yzerman's jersey in 2007, Sidney Crosby's comeback game in Pittsburgh against the New York Islanders in 2011, and early editions of the league's major outdoor games (such as the Winter Classic).
+However, due to their decline in popularity, outdoor games were no longer shown on the CBC or branded HNIC unless a Canadian team was involved.
+The last one to air on CBC was the 2015 NHL Winter Classic (outside of the Saturday doubleheader) and the 2015 NHL Stadium Series (overall).

+Hockey Night in Canada Replay

+When CBC became a 24-hour public network in 2006 and until the Rogers takeover starting with the 2014–15 NHL season, CBC replayed two games (Game 1, airing on most CBC stations, and Game 2, a national game [except for four occasions in the 2013–14 NHL season where it showed the game airing on most signals]) condensed into one-hour telecasts, in a two-hour block dubbed Hockey Night in Canada Replay (abbreviated as HNiC Replay).
+It followed the conclusion of After Hours on CBC, except on CBC Vancouver, where it instead televised CBC News Vancouver Saturday at 10 pm PT.

+From 2007 to 2014, CBC replayed three games, only on the annual Hockey Day in Canada with Game 1 at 1AM ET, Game 2 at 2AM ET and Game 3 at 3AM ET.

+On February 8, 2014; CBC didn't air HNIC Replay as it was airing late-night coverage of the 2014 Winter Olympics from Sochi, Russia.